-The student provides the three following documents to Director of Practicum Experiences, ten days before the School for Education meeting (2nd Wednesday of each month).
+The student provides the three following documents to Director of Field Experiences, ten days before the School for Education meeting (4th Wednesday of each month).
 Please submit documents in a single envelope with your name and telephone number/e-mail address.

-- Letter of recommendation (student picks up the letter in a sealed/signed envelope) - Application for Admission to the School for Education (completed form picked up by the student from the Registrar's office - Beginning portfolio form (signed by advisor) - Two teaching Disposition Forms
+- Letter of recommendation (submitted electronically or in a sealed/signed envelope) - Application for Admission to the School for Education (completed form picked up by the student from the Registrar's office) - Initial portfolio form with a score of 2 or above - Two Disposition evaluation long forms completed by SFE faculty with a rating of "at" or "above"